9 Best Pool Cleaning Chemicals for a Crystal-Clear Pool

 8. Stain Remover

-Purpose/Function: Removes stains from pool surfaces caused by metals (iron, copper), organic matter, or other contaminants.
+Purpose/Function: Used to eliminate stains that occur on pool surfaces from metals (i.e. iron, copper), organic contaminants, or other debris.

 9. Saltwater System Chemicals